boku-wa-abhi/Abhijeet_Anand/README.md

 ## 📄 License

-This project is created for Jolina Javier's personal portfolio.
+This project is created for Abhijeet Anand's personal portfolio.
 Feel free to use as inspiration for your own portfolio projects.

 ## 🤝 Contributing